beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

    registry of the OpenStack services deployed in the data center and their communication endpoints.
 - *OpenStack Image (Glance)*: provides various VM image management capabilities, such as registration, delivery, and snapshotting.
-The service supports multiple VM image formats including Raw.
-AMI, VHD, VDI (VirtualBox, qcow2, VMDK, and OVF.
+The service supports multiple VM image formats including Raw, AMI, VHD, VDI, qcow2, VMDK, and OVF.

 The OpenStack software is architectured with an aim of providing decoupling between the services constituting the system.
-The services interact with each other through the public API they provide and using Keystone as a registry for obtaining the information about endpoints of the other services.
-The OpenStack Compute service, also referred to as Nova, is on a shared-nothing messaging-based architecture, which allows running the services on multiple servers.
+The services interact with each other through the public APIs they provide and using Keystone as a registry for obtaining the information about the communication endpoints.
+The OpenStack Compute service, also referred to as Nova, is built on a shared-nothing messaging-based architecture, which allows running the services on multiple servers.
 The services, which compose Nova communicate via the Advanced Message Queue Protocol (AMQP) using asynchronous calls to avoid blocking.
-More detailed information about installation and administration of OpenStack in given in the official manuals [@openstack2012administration-manual; @openstack2012install-manual].
+More detailed information on installation and administration of OpenStack in given in the official manuals [@openstack2012administration-manual; @openstack2012install-manual].
 In the next section we compare OpenStack with the other major open source Cloud platforms.